gadefe/linear_regression_workshop/README.md

 ![](img/mod2MultiRegSummary.jpg)

+### WeightLoss = - 0.7 + 1.1 Exercise + 2.3 LowCarbDiet

 ### interpretation of the final regression model

-The model shows a good fit (R-squared = 0.8752) and is significant overall (p-value = 3.2e-09), it shows linear association between WeightLoss and at least one predictor variable.
-The Exercise and Low Carb Diet have a significant effect on WeightLoss at alfa = 0.05 with a value of (p = 4.98e-07) and (p = 0.00887) respectively.
-Regarding the Stimulant coeffecient (p = 0.10207) suggest is not statistically significant.
+The model shows a good fit (R-squared = 0.8568) and is significant overall (p-value = 1.367e-09).
+Both predictors have a significant effect on WeightLoss at alfa = 0.05, although Exercise (p = 1.08e-06) is a much stronger predictor than Low Carb Diet (p = 0.012).
+The fitted coefficient of Exercise tells us that, on average, every additional hour of exercise leads to a 1.1 pounds increase in weight loss holding constant low carb diet.
+And the estimated average weight loss of subject on low carb diet is higher by 2.3 pounds than that of subject not on low carb diet holding exercise constant.
+Exersise and Low carb Diet can explain about 86% of the total variation in weight loss.